 - The Working Parent’s Snow Day Survival Guide [Fast Company]

 - 6 Ways to Maximize Productivity on a Snow Day [TIME]

 - Working Parents: How to Prepare for an Unexpected Snow Day [Land O’ Moms]

-So, tell us, readers — what are your thoughts on snow days and working parents?
+So, tell us, readers: What are your thoughts on snow days and working parents?
 What’s your backup plan when snow days or other surprise cancellations strike?
 Do you use any of the strategies above?
 How do you make sure your critical work gets done during the day?
-Do you end up trying to catch up after your kids go to bed?
-When you can, do you simply take a day off to spend with your kids?
-What time does the school decide whether or not the bad weather merits a snow day?
+When you can, do you simply take the snow day off to spend with your kids?
 And … are your kids’ schools closed tomorrow?

 Picture via Stencil.